 Our services are accessible to self-pay patients, private patients under medical insurance (subject to approval) and NHS patients (subject to approval), and will be delivered by our dedicated and skilled healthcare professionals and leading consultants in our state-of-the-art facilities.

 Rutherford Cancer Centres provide adult patients with a range of oncology services.
-These include both planning and treatment, with radiotherapy (including proton therapy), systemic anti-cancer therapies (SACT), (which includes chemotherapy, immunotherapy, biological and hormone therapies) as well as supportive therapies tailored to patients’ clinical needs.
+These include both planning and treatment, with radiotherapy (including proton therapy), systemic anti-cancer therapies (SACT), (which includes chemotherapy, immunotherapy and targeted therapies) as well as supportive therapies tailored to patients’ clinical needs.

 Indications we intend to treat with proton therapy

 Wherever possible proton therapy patients are treated without the use of anaesthetics.
 The need for anaesthesia for some paediatric proton therapy patients is based on factors such as age, ability to lie still, or not, rather than diagnosis as such.

 A full list of current proton therapy indications for treatment at the Rutherford Cancer Centre South Wales can be obtained from the MDT Coordinator (contact details below).

 The Proteus®ONE in use at Rutherford centres is a compact system, it emphasises comfort and accessibility while delivering the most clinically advanced form of proton radiation therapy, and is the only compact solution that offers Pencil Beam Scanning, which minimises radiation exposure to healthy tissue:

 Proton beam therapy using Pencil Beam Scanning (PTPBS)